amandakoka/autismawareness/README.md

 ### Colour Scheme/Images

 I first started looking at the colors I would use for my website.
-I decided blue because blue is the color that represents autism and blue is associated with trustworthiness, honesty, reliablity and is used a lot in the health sector which autism is a part of.
-However I then realized that I will be adding images and that they need to go well with the websites colour scheme so I started looking at the images I will include in my website then decide on the color scheme.
+I decided on blue because blue is the color that represents autism and blue is associated with trustworthiness, honesty, reliablity and is used a lot in the health sector which autism is a part of.
+However, I then realized that I will be adding images and that they need to go well with the websites colour scheme so I started looking at the images I will include in my website then decide on the color scheme.

 I decided on the images from [freepix](https://www.freepik.com/author/vectorjuice)(credited in the credits section) and found a color scheme based on the images using [Canva](https://www.canva.com/colors/color-palette-generator/).
 I decided to stick with the blue theme still as it represents autism, but use the type of blue in the images (#4243E4).